Marketplace Trading Terms and Conditions

 17.3.
 Each Buyer warrants to XCLAIM that it will comply with all privacy laws and data protection laws in relation to the storage, use and transfer of any Personal Information obtained from a Seller, or provided by XCLAIM with respect to a Seller.

 17.4.
 Personal Information in Claim Support Information.
 Unless otherwise agreed between a Creditor and Buyer, a Creditor’s Claim Support Information shall not contain medical records, complete social security numbers or tax identification numbers (only provide the last four digits), a complete birth date (only provide the year), the name of a minor (only provide the minor's initials) or a financial account number (only provide the last four digits of such financial account).
 Creditors must take particular care with respect to any Personal Information, as Claim Support Information may be available and accessible to other parties.
-Creditors who provide such personal information in Claim Support Information expressly acknowledge and agree that such information may be accessible by parties with access to the Marketplace.
+Creditors who provide such personal information in Claim Support Information expressly acknowledge and agree that such information may be accessible by parties with access to the Marketplace and grant XCLAIM an advance waiver of liability in respect of any and all claims related to the dissemination of such personal information.

 17.5.
 The information Creditors provide as Claim Support Information will be retained by XCLAIM for as long as necessary for the purposes described above, as needed to resolve disputes or protect legal rights as they relate to such Claim, or as otherwise required by Law.
 Such information may be shared with certain third parties in furtherance of the functions of the Marketplace and the Marketplace Services.